Fully Approved Class Four MOT Test Centre Exeter.

 What is the MOT scheme?

-The MOT scheme is primarily a road safety measure designed to ensure as far as possible that all cars, motorcycles and light goods vehicles more than 3 years old are properly maintained.
+The MOT scheme is primarily a road safety measure designed to ensure as far as possible that all cars, motorcycles and light goods vehicles more than 3 years of age are properly maintained.
 Alongside this, at least once a year vehicles need to be examined at an authorised MOT centre to make sure that they comply with important requirements of the law.

-Remember, the test certificate relates only to the condition of the testable items at the time of the test.
+Remember, the MOT test certificate relates only to the condition of the testable items at the time of the test.
 It should not be regarded as evidence of their condition at any other time; nor should it be accepted as evidence of the general mechanical condition of the vehicle.